Explosions rock Kyiv again as Russians rain fire on Ukraine

 Separately, Ukraine’s prosecutor accused 10 Russian soldiers of being “involved in the torture of peaceful people” in Bucha.
 Prosecutor General Iryna Venediktova did not say her office had filed criminal charges, and she appealed to the public for help in gathering evidence.
 Russia denies it targets civilians.

 In the attack on Kyiv, explosions shook the city and flames poured out of windows in at least two buildings — including one residential one — in the capital, which has been relatively unscathed in recent weeks.
-Plumes of smoke could be seen over the city.
+Mayor Vitali Klitschko said at least three people were hospitalized after the strike, and plumes of smoke could be seen over the city.

 It was not immediately clear how far away the attack was from Guterres.